Home For Students Gateway 2 English 2 Gateway 2 unit 3 : The Gifts of Youth

 • Be a cold fish: be a person who is distant and unfeeling.
 He rarely talks to his colleagues.
 He’s a cold fish.

-• A bad penny refers to a person or thing which is unpleasant, dishonorable, or unwanted that is likely to reappear, particularly at inconvenient times.
+• A bad penny: refers to a person or thing that is unpleasant, dishonorable, or unwanted that is likely to reappear, particularly at inconvenient times.

 A complaint is expressing displeasure or discontent about a situation or an event.